Office Space: The Big Lie

 Why it persists

-So again, the basic problem here is attribution.
+Again, the basic problem here is attribution.
 No one would ever make the above mistakes in running a factory, where the output is easier to measure directly.
-If someone laid out a warehouse in a way that reduced throughput by more than it saved on rent, they would quickly be fired and replaced.
-But office work is just inherently more difficult to measure.
-And the problem is so universal that we don’t even really have good control cases.
+If someone laid out a warehouse in a way that reduced throughput by more than it saved on rent, they would be fired.
+But office work is inherently more difficult to measure.
+And the problem is so universal that we don’t even have many good control cases.

 So this is not a story about scheming CFOs making the wrong decision on purpose to improve their bonus.
 It’s not about whether the founder of any given coworking startup is a hero or a villain.
 It’s a web of bad incentives in which even well-intentioned people will slip into the wrong choices.